TD Life Insurance Review

 - Fixed premiums that don’t rise with age or health changes

-- Instant approval up to $1,000,000 for applicants aged 50 and under
+- Instant approval up to $1,000,000 if under 50, up to $500,000 if under 60

-- ⚠️ No cash value or investment component—this is not a participating or whole life plan
+- No cash value or investment component, this is not a participating or whole life plan

 TD Guaranteed Acceptance Life Insurance

-Coverage amount: $5,000 – $25,000
+Coverage amount: $5,000 to $25,000

 Coverage duration: Permanent

-Issue ages: 50 – 75 years old
+Issue ages: 50 to 75

 Premium payment options: